-It is a widely used augmentation that can modify the graph structure without affecting the graph size.
-Edge rewiring is also named edge perturbation and consists of two parts, edge removing and edge addition.
-Without loss of generality, we define it as follows: \begin{definition} \textbf{Edge Rewiring}. \emph{For a given graph $G=\left(\boldsymbol{A,X}\right)$ without considering edge features, edge rewiring removes or adds a portion of edges in $G$, by applying masks parameterized by two probabilities $p_\textit{ij}^\textit{-}$ and $p_\textit{ij}^\textit{+}$ to the adjacency matrix $\boldsymbol{A}$, finally yields an augmented graph $\hat{G}=(\hat{\boldsymbol{A}},\boldsymbol{X})$, \ie}
+{Edge-level augmentation is based on the prior assumption that modifying edges while preserving key information of the graph structure can introduce beneficial diversity.
+By altering some connections within the graph, it introduces structural diversity, preventing the model from overfitting to specific connection patterns.} Existing edge-level augmentations include edge removing, edge additions and their hybrids, which we unify as \textbf{edge rewiring} augmentation. \begin{mydef}{~{Edge Rewiring}}{DEFexample} For a given graph $G=\left(\boldsymbol{A,X}\right)$ without considering edge features, edge rewiring removes or adds a portion of edges in $G$, by applying masks parameterized by two probabilities $p_\textit{ij}^\textit{-}$ and $p_\textit{ij}^\textit{+}$ to the adjacency matrix $\boldsymbol{A}$, finally yields an augmented graph $\hat{G}=(\hat{\boldsymbol{A}},\boldsymbol{X})$, \ie